TheAdeo/filament-knowledge/README.md

 >Polycaprolactone

 #### - Characteristics:
-It's a biodegradable semy-crystalline polymer that has a very low glass transition temperature and melting point (60°), meaning you can shape it and model it in hot water.
+It's a biodegradable semi-crystalline polymer that has a very low glass transition temperature and melting point (60°), meaning you can shape it and model it in hot water.
 It is commonly used on 3D pens, but it's also used in the research world as it is biocompatile.
 It also is semi flexible.
 > [!CAUTION]
 > Even though PCL is biocompatible, your printer isn't, so the parts you will print won't be biocompatible, because of the contaminants absorbed during the printing process due to the non sterilized printer.